skbumann/coach_rocky_ai/README.md

 ## Why this project?

 I love Strava and I use it religiously.
 As such, my account has a very comprehensive picture of my athletic abilities, schedule, and even mood through unstructured data like captions and activity descriptions.
-I am currently developing a tool that allows someone to sync their account (to-do), retrieve their data through the Strava API, and ask an LLM general questions like training advice, summarizing specific stats, etc.
+With this tool, users will be able to retrieve their own Strava data through the API and ask an LLM general questions like training advice, summarizing specific stats, etc.

 ## Current Infrastructure

-  -Data: synthetic running, biking, and swimming activity data following the JSON format used by the Strava API (https://developers.strava.com/playground/), for a single athlete
+  -Data: Users are granted access to their Strava data (JSON) via the API, which is loaded into a PostgresSQL DB.
+Both the relational data and vector embeddings of the activity names are stored.

   -Tool-calling: A LangGraph ReAct agent answers natural language questions about the Strava-like training data by combining three tools: